Airbus aims to overtake Boeing fleet in Latin America next year

-The reversal of fortune for Airbus, the commercial aircraft subsidiary of European Aeronautic, Defense and Space Co EAD.PA, underscores its fierce battle with Chicago-based Boeing Co (BA.N) for one of the world's fastest-growing travel markets.
+The reversal of fortune for Airbus, the commercial aircraft subsidiary of European Aeronautic, Defense and Space Co , underscores its fierce battle with Chicago-based Boeing Co for one of the world's fastest-growing travel markets.

 Airbus expects its fleet will make up 52 percent of the two companies' total aircraft in the region in 2014 after outselling Boeing in five of the last six years.
 The Airbus share is up from 23 percent a decade ago and just 12 percent in 2000.